Olduvai Gorge

 The steep ravine is about 30 miles (48.2 km) long and 295 feet (89.9 meters) deep, not quite large enough to be classified as a canyon.

-A river cuts through several layers to form four individual beds, with the oldest estimated at about 2 million years old.
+A river cuts through several layers to form four individual beds, with the oldest estimated at 2 million years old.

-From the oldest to the youngest they are
+From the oldest to the youngest, they are

 - Bed I is about 1.7 million to 2.1 million years old,

-- Bed II 1.15 million to 1.7 million years old,
+- Bed IIis 1.15 million to 1.7 million years old,

 - Bed III 800,000 to 1.15 million years old,